oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 are:

-* Request a template / starter document (use the notes section of the request form to request Markdown-formatted starter document)
+* Request a template / starter document (use the notes section of the request form to specificallyk request a Markdown-formatted starter document)

-* Request a TC GitHub version control instance be created
+* Request a TC GitHub version control instance be created (this requires a link to the TC meeting minutes where the repository request was approved)

 > NOTE:  Links to Individual request forms are not provided here
 > to allow for future changes by TC Admin.
 Use the TC Admin